owncloud-archive/nexus/README.md

 ## phoenix

 The idea is to have a docker container for development that monitors changes and automatically rebuilds the web ui and another one for building the release.

+## EOS

+EOS is a software solution for central data recording, user analysis and data processing. https://eos.web.cern.ch/